AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 >[!NOTE]
 >
->A new configuration is created and ready to be pushed to the server.
+>A new local configuration change is pending and ready to be pushed to the server.
 The domain will be deleted only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).

 The deleted domain will no longer be available for use, and the application associated with this domain will lose access to the Adobe Pass authentication services.